-2.3.
-Characterisation of the subsystem
+2.3 Characterisation of the subsystem

-2.3.1.
-Section 4.1: Introduction
+2.3.1 Section 4.1: Introduction

 The rail system, to which the Directive (EU) 2016/797 applies and of which freight wagons form a part, is an integrated system whose consistency shall be verified.
-This consistency shall be checked in particular with regard to the specifications of the rolling stock subsystem and the compatibility with the network (section 4.2), its interfaces in relation to the other subsystems of the rail system in which it is integrated (sections 4.2 and 4.3), as well as the initial operating and maintenance rules (sections 4.4 and 4.5) as requested by Article 18(3) of Directive (EU) 2016/797.

-The technical file, as set out in Article 18(3) and Annex VI to Directive (EU) 2016/797 (section 4.8), shall contain in particular design related values concerning the compatibility with the network.
+This consistency shall be checked in particular with regard to the specifications of the rolling stock subsystem and the compatibility with the network (section 4.2), its interfaces in relation to the other subsystems of the rail system in which it is integrated (sections 4.2 and 4.3), as well as the initial operating and maintenance rules (sections 4.4 and 4.5) as requested by Article 15(4) of Directive (EU) 2016/797.
+The technical file, as set out in Article 15(4) of Directive (EU) 2016/797 and in point 2.4 of Annex IV to that Directive, shall contain in particular design related values concerning the compatibility with the network.